 Click on the above link to check out the step by step procedure for downloading the NEET Hall Ticket.

-This year, around 797042 students passed after the declaration of the NEET Result 2019.
+In NEET 2019, around 797042 students passed after the declaration of the NEET Result.
 More than 46% candidates had to face the failure!

-As per the latest news, the NEET Result 2019 has been declared on 5th June 2019.
+As per the latest news, the NEET Result 2020 will declare on 4th June 2020.

 As soon as the NEET Official Website release any other notification, we'll update you through our blogs.
 Please Stay Tuned!

 Also, check - NEET State Wise Merit List 2019.